e-vents/markdowns/TypeScript - Basics.md

 ````

 ## Type "never"
-The infered type here would actually be void.
+The inferred type here would be void.
 If you want
 to make your intention with such a function very clear, it
 is best to do it so, using the never type.
 It clearly
 states, that not even undefined is returned, but instead